stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 Yeah, so the wavelength is what matters.
-And the reason microwaves are called microwaves is because their wavelengths are measured in micrometres.
-Because we are in the SI system of units.
-So we know what a metre is, __[pause]__ I would hope.
+And the reason microwaves are called microwaves is because their wavelengths are measured in micrometres because we are in the SI system of units.
+So we know what a metre is...
+I would hope.

 #### TIM